maxschnelle/windowsserverdocs.de-de/Contributor-guide/ws-template.md

 ### <a name="tip"></a>Tipp

 > [!TIP]
-> Hierbei handelt es sich um Tipp
+> Dies ist ein Tipp

 ### <a name="important"></a>Wichtig